Beautiful animals for the whole family to enjoy!

 Yes!
 Petting and viewing the animals through the fence is always free.

+When permitted.
 There is feed we provide for the farm animals.
 You can buy it through dispensers in front of the fence for $0.25 or inside the restaurant when it is open, also for $0.25.
 Please only feed the animals the food we provide, as they will get sick if they are given any other food (including corn fritters!).

 White Fence Farm Main Restaurant